microsoft/prose/README.md

  - Every page needs a `title` in its YAML front matter.
  - Include `{% include toc.liquid.md %}` if you want a table of contents.
  - Prepend every link with `{{ site.baseurl }}`.
+ - **DO NOT** use the tab character (`\t`).
+Its width is inconsistent across browsers, even with all proper CSS styles in places.
+Before committing, make sure to convert all tabs to the desired number of spaces.
  - Don't forget to specify programming languages in the code snippets.
 That includes `csharp`, `powershell`, `xml`, `bash`, `json`, `python`, and `r` (among all others).

         ``` csharp